Orville Jenkins Articles Menu

 This is not to say that this scientific concept led directly to an abandonment of traditional moral values, but rather that the basis of society and morality was gradually shifting from a religious church-oriented foundation to a naturalistic concept in which even moral laws were thought to exist irrespective of any divine action.

-Deists followed a Divine philosophical concept of God rather than classical Christian faith, though many were active Christians and certainly the Bible was their primary devotional book.
-It was the only one available in that era.
-Some of these were active in established churches, others eschewed the institutional church.
+Deists followed a Divine philosophical concept of God rather than classical Christian faith, though many were active Christians, though they disbelieved some of the dogmas.
 You can get the details from history sources.
 Benjamin Franklin was one of the noted Deists.

 Thomas Jefferson was suspicious of established religion, ironically one of the reasons he was so influenced by the separatist Baptists, who feared established religion and the persecutions they had suffered at the hands of an established church using the power of the state as coercion against them as dissenters.